patmoore/grandperspective/docs/README.txt

   * GrandPerspective-GRANDPERSPECTIVE_SOFTWARE_VERSION_ID-src.tgz

       This contains the source code of the application.
-It consists of is the Objective C source code, as well as various auxiliary files, such as the nib files that are used to construct the GUI.
+It consists of the Objective C source code, as well as various auxiliary files, such as the nib files that are used to construct the GUI.

 * LICENSE